I can’t believe the issue of revenue sharing models is still relevant today in the writing community, but here we are.

 Like most revenue sharing schemes, you're not really being paid to write.
 You're also expected to spend your time promoting content on someone else's site, and your pay could largely tie to how successful that marketing was, not the value of your work.

 Even when it’s part of a large network, that traffic isn’t instantaneous.
-Plus, you’d have promotion of some writers’ work and not others, which again led to an unbalanced playing field.
+Plus, you’d see the company promote some writers’ work and not others, which again led to an unbalanced playing field.

 A while after I left, a big change happened.
 They stopped paying based on pageviews, and started paying based on Adsense revenue sharing.